samizdatco/ms2-2019/students/suzanna/references.md

 HF 5482.65.I4 K863 2017

 Printed in 2017, this was an interesting read.
-The book begins with an overview of economic difficulties in India including the sudden announcements in 2016 that certain currency notes would no longer b legal tender (p. ix).
+The book begins with an overview of economic difficulties in India including the sudden announcements in 2016 that certain currency notes would no longer be considered legal tender (p. ix).
 And concludes (p.
-109) that even the definition of the term 'black economy' is a racially loaded and inappropriate.
+109) that even the definition of the term 'black economy' is racially loaded and inappropriate.
 (Perhaps the end conclusion should have been an introduction and the book titled alternative marketplaces.)
-However, this book connects to data breaches from the perspective of motivation.
+This book connects to data breaches from the perspective of motivation.
 The book (p.56) discusses what fuels the alternative economy and references: low salaries, high rates of inflation, high tax rates, and high degrees of controls.

 ### Subjects
 * HF - Commerce